-When battling the pain related to intervertebral disc degeneration, CBD may offer patients a lower risk therapeutic option.
+When battling the pain related to intervertebral disc degeneration, patients have few good options.

 It’s one of the main causes of chronic lower back pain and is a major public health problem, but could the answer for intervertebral disc degeneration lie with cannabis?